 Build the Salad

-- Optional Preparation: adding the grated Romano cheese to the dressing instead of spreading it on top of the lettuce.
-I have done it both ways and think they are both great, so like most things cooking-wise, it's a personal preference.
+I have made this recipe many times adding the grated Romano cheese to the dressing instead of spreading it on top of the lettuce.
+That process works, but I don't like the quality of the leftover dressing.
+Like most things cooking-wise, it's a personal preference.

 Yeah You Right!